alarm-redist/fifty-states/analyses/WV_cd_2010/doc_WV_cd_2010.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
-We also merge VTDs into counties and run the simulation at the county level.

 ## Data Sources
 Data for West Virginia comes from the ALARM Project's [Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).